405th Air Expeditionary Wing: Post-Vietnam era

-The 1st Test Squadron conducted weapons system evaluation (COMBAT SAGE) of repaired battle-damaged F-4 Phantom IIs from 30 April 1970 until the end of the Vietnam War.
+The 1st Test Squadron conducted weapons system evaluation (Combat Sage) of repaired battle-damaged McDonnell F-4 Phantom IIs from 30 April 1970 until the end of the Vietnam War.
 It remained assigned to the 405th until the wing's re-designation in September 1974.

 The 90th Tactical Fighter Squadron returned to Clark and the 405th on 15 December 1972 after being withdrawn from the 18th Tactical Fighter Wing at Nha Trang Air Base, South Vietnam as part of the Vietnam drawdown.
-Flew F-4E Phantom IIs also until the 405th's re-designation in September 1974.
+It flew F-4E Phantom IIs also until the 405th's inactivation in September 1974.

 During July–August 1972, provided extensive flood relief to Philippine areas inundated by monsoon rains.
 During February–March 1973, provided medical, logistical, and administrative support for former prisoners of war, on their way to the United States from North Vietnam.
-With the end of the USAF presence in South Vietnam, the wing was re-designated as the 3d Tactical Fighter Wing in September 1974 to retain the history of the senior unit after its standdown as part of the closure of Bien Hoa AB.
+With the end of the USAF presence in South Vietnam, the wing was re-designated as the 3d Tactical Fighter Wing in September 1974 to retain the history of the senior unit after its standdown as part of the closure of Bien Hoa.

-The 405th Fighter Wing also deployed an McDonnell F-4 Phantom II contingent in Tainan Air Base, Taiwan.
-Until July 1974, The main mission is to assist Taiwan’s air defense, as well as the use of tactical nuclear weapons.
+The 405th Fighter Wing also deployed an F-4 Phantom II contingent in Tainan Air Base, Taiwan.
+Until July 1974, The main mission was to assist Taiwan's air defense, as well as the use of tactical nuclear weapons.

 Tactical Training Wing

-555th Tactical Fighter Training Squadron – McDonnell Douglas F-15A-13-MC Eagle 75-038 to AMARC as FH0038 September 10, 1992.
-Still on AMARC inventory 15 January 2008.
+555th Tactical Fighter Training Squadron F-15A Eagle (Note: Aircraft is McDonnell Douglas F-15A-13-MC Eagle, serial 75-0038. it was sent to AMARC on 10 September 1992.)

-461st Tactical Fighter Training Squadron McDonnell Douglas F-15E-43-MC Strike Eagle 87–172 1990.
-Aircraft Crashed 42 nautical miles south-south-west of Gila Bend, AZ 16 September 1991.
-Pilot survived.
+461st Tactical Fighter Training Squadron F-15E Strike Eagle (Note: Aircraft is McDonnell Douglas F-15E-43-MC Strike Eagle, serial 87–0172 in 1990.
+This aircraft Crashed 42 nautical miles south-south-west of Gila Bend, Arizona on 16 September 1991.
+The pilot survived.)